CaianKeyes/Progility/README.md

 # Progility

 Progility is designed to increase productivity in the workplace through ease of task delegation.
-It also allows for Staff tracking to measuer their productivity.
+It also allows for Staff tracking to measure their productivity.

 # Screenshots